-Earthquake mechanisms might have different characteristics in some regions.
-Faults may move freely without an earthquake and this motion reported at some unique places like Hayward fault (Schmidt et al. 2005), the Superstition Hills fault(Wei et al. 2011) and Ismetpasa segments (Cakir et al. 2012) which can be observed from the surface(Ambraseys 1970, Yavasoglu et al. 2015).
-This phenomenon is called "aseismic creep" and may occur in two different ways.
-If the creep takes place to the bottom of seismogenic layer and the surface velocities are equal or close to the long-term tectonic velocities, there will not be enough strain accumulation for a large scale earthquake (Şaroğlu ve Barka 1995, Cakir et al. 2005).
-On the other hand, if that free motion is not observed to the bottom of the seismogenic layer or observed surface velocities are smaller than the tectonic velocities, strain will accumulate to a final earthquake (Fig. 2) (Karabacak et al. 2011, Ozener et al. 2013, Yavasoglu et al. 2015).
-Also, aseismic creep in a region may occur continuously or fade out after some period (Kutoglu et al. 2010).
+Earthquake mechanism might have different characteristics in some regions.
+Faults may move 46 47 freely without an earthquake and this motion reported at some unique places like Hayward fault 48 (Schmidt et al. 2005), the Superstition Hills fault(Wei et al. 2011) and Ismetpasa segments (Cakir et al. 49 2012), and can be observed from the surface(Ambraseys 1970, Yavasoglu et al. 2015).
+This 50 phenomenon is called "aseismic creep" and may occur in two different ways: If the creep takes place 51 to the bottom of seismogenic layer and the surface velocities are equal or close to the long-term 52 tectonic velocities, there will not be enough strain accumulation for a large scale earthquake (Şaroğlu ve Barka 1995, Cakir et al. 2005).
+On the other hand, if this free motion is not observed to the bottom 53

+- of the seismogenic layer or observed surface velocities are smaller than the tectonic velocities, strain - 55 will accumulate to a final earthquake (Fig. 2) (Karabacak et al. 2011, Ozener et al. 2013, Yavasoglu et - al. 2015).
+Also, aseismic creep in a region may occur continuously or fade out after some period - 57 (Kutoglu et al. 2010).